pauly00n/hidden-studios-app/README.md

 Clone the repo.

-Next create a Supabase project, create an `.env.local` file with the following environment variables:
+Next create a Supabase project, create an `.env.local` file and add the following environment variables:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=